nheijmans/random_scripts/mock_http_server/README.md

 # Mock HTTP Server
-A mock HTTP server found in a Gist that starts up a very simple HTTP server for testing purposes.
+A mock HTTP server found in a Gist that starts a basic HTTP server for testing purposes.
-It responds to the following methods:
+The HTTP server Responds to the following methods:
 - GET
 - POST
 - HEAD

-For POST requests, the data submitted is printed.
+For POST requests, the data submitted is printed in stdout.

 ## Example queries
 ### Start the script